How potholes form

-- Location of the pothole (road name, town, nearby landmarks or house numbers)
+- Where is it? (road name, town, nearby landmarks or house numbers)

-- Size of the pothole.
-How big and deep is it, e.g. golf ball, tennis ball or football sized (please only measure if safe to do so)
+- How big is it?
+E.g. golf ball, tennis ball or football sized (please only measure if safe to do so)

-- Your contact details – in case we can't find the pothole and need more information.
+- Your contact details – in case we need more information.

-- 100mm deep and more than 300mm in diameter or more will be made safe within two hours
+More than 100mm deep and more than 300mm wide – two hours

 40mm to 100mm deep and more than 300mm wide – five days